Preserve Freehold History – Outcry by Residents

 There is no visual separation between the historic building and the new construction as new siding blends them into one new building.
 Except for the bad replacement windows, the historic building is still there, but totally hidden.
 Historic chimneys were also removed.

-Now if you recall, the HPC originally approved demolition of this building but only reversed its decision based on public outcry to save Freehold history.
+Now if you recall, the HPC originally approved demolition of this building but only reversed its decision based on public outcry to save this historic building.
 Looks like they got their way in the end.

 This is how the Freehold Preservation Commission and architect Bach & Clark can proudly display Freehold history.
 Disneyland architecture that tries to make the viewer think the building is historic.
 Sadly many simple minded people will not notice the difference and some will think it’s an improvement over the gray old building just because it looks cleaner.